itsarvindhere/heap/080. Divide an Array Into Subarrays With Minimum Cost II/Notes.md

 	Since "2" occurs at index 2,3 and 4
 	the best two candidates at the moment are the ones at index "2" and "3"

-	The one at index "4" might be a valid candiate later.
+	The one at index "4" might be a valid candidate later.
 So instead of discarding it, we will push it in a minHeap which will order items from smallest to largest.

 	In this way, at any time, if our maxHeap size is not "k-2",